luyadev/luya/docs/guide/ngrest-api.md

 ## Filtering

-Sometimes you need to have additional filtering methods for a given API requests, therefore {{yii\data\DataFilter}} is ussed..
+Sometimes you need to have additional filtering methods for a given API requests, therefore {{yii\data\DataFilter}} is ussed.
 Assuming you'd like filter row for a given where condition, like groups you have to create a Filtering Model and declare the filter model in the API.

 Define the filter model: